Table of content

-Using business management tools while elaborating on any of the CUEGIS aspects in your chosen organisation is the ideal way to support your analysis.
+Using business management tools while elaborating on any of the CUEGIS aspects in your chosen organization is the ideal way to support your analysis.
 An example of doing so can be using the Fishbone Diagram for a problem in a company that can be initiated due to the lack of ethical protocols.
 Lastly, you must identify possibilities of other perspectives on any of the CUEGIS concepts in the company from the viewpoint of different stakeholders of the organization.

 Before we dive into how to write your CUEGIS essay’s answer, let’s understand the pillars around which your answer might be built.

 Example: To further understand the importance of strategy, consider studying how Instagram overtook Snapchat even though Snapchat was the pioneer in introducing 'snapping' photos for conversations.
-Another topic of interest would be Tic-Tok, and it's exponential growth.
-Try and study their marketing 'strategies'.
+Another topic of interest would be Tic-Tok and its exponential growth.
+Try and study their marketing 'strategies.'

 What your examiners are looking for?

 IB Cuegis Essay Structure: How To Write Cuegis Essay

 A student must begin by reading and developing a clear understanding of what has been asked and then decide their approach towards answering it.
 Give the reader an outlook into both sides of a business, i.e., how the concepts have been helpful and unhelpful to the industry, how a company has been proactive and reactive in its approach to an idea, and how it has benefited and suffered as a result of these concepts.
 This will help you in portraying the business in a much-balanced way.